Our curriculum - what your child is learning

 Relationships and Sex Education

-To deliver a successful programme it is vital that we work with parents to teach this content.
-We have chosen the Twinkl scheme of work to act as our foundation for our RSE lessons.
+To deliver a successful programme it is vital that we work with parents to teach this content and parental consultation has played a key part in decisions that we have made.
+We have chosen the Twinkl scheme of work to act as our foundation for our RSE (Relationships and Sex Education) lessons.
 However, we always adapt resources like this in order to best represent the needs of each class and child.